People who are victims of narcissism continue to suffer from PTSD after narcissistic abuse, no matter how many years go by.

 From here, the victim of such an abuse starts taking shelter under a defensive wall: anger, resentment, fear, and blame.
 While these are all completely understandable after abuse, they can also block us from discovering the real self that one is.

-Once the victim starts to suppress these scars, avoid the conflict and introject the pain within, slowly the person’s personality starts to modify: one might become withdrawn, initiate people pleasing behaviour, loving excessive solitude, over accomplishing, perfectionism, constant inner battles—and ultimately leading to depression, anxiety, insomnia, even paranoia.
+Once the victim starts to suppress these scars, avoid the conflict and introject the pain within, slowly the person’s personality starts to modify: one might become withdrawn, initiate people-pleasing behavior, loving excessive solitude, over accomplishing, perfectionism, constant inner battles—and ultimately leading to depression, anxiety, insomnia, even paranoia.

 In order to unravel this puzzle, we must get back to the root cause: those unbearable feelings.